-In this decision, the Fourth U.S. Circuit Court of Appeals (711 F.3d 426) ruled that public school officials in Latta, South Carolina, did not violate the First Amendment rights of a public school student who wore Confederate flag t-shirts at her middle and high school.
+In Hardwick v.
+Heyward, 711 F.3d 426, (2013), the Fourth U.S. Circuit Court of Appeals ruled that public school officials in Latta, South Carolina, did not violate the First Amendment rights of a public school student who wore Confederate flag t-shirts at her middle and high school.

 The controversy began when Latta Middle School Principal Martha Heyward ordered student Candice Hardwick to remove her “Southern Chicks” t-shirt that featured a depiction of the Confederate flag.
 Later, other school officials forced Hardwick to remove or cover up a “Dixie Angels” t-shirt, a “Black Confederates” t-shirt, and a t-shirt featuring a picture of General Robert E. Lee and the Confederate flag.

 Hardwick sued, alleging a violation of her First Amendment rights.
 The school officials countered that the Confederate flag was a disruptive symbol in a school that has had instances of race-based tension.
 After a federal district court granted summary judgment to the defendants, Hardwick appealed to the Fourth Circuit.

 Court said school did not violate student's First Amendment rights